Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Introduction

 This section provides a high-level overview of the primary techniques employed throughout the paper by describing the main steps of the proof of our main result (\Cref{th:main informal}).
 This is a concise summary of the discussion provided in \Cref{sec:ideaproof}.

-\paragraph{Linear variational inequalities} The first step in our reduction is proving the hardness of an intermediate problem related to VI with linear operators defined on the hypercube, which we call \LINVI.
-Specifically, given an affine operator $F(z)=Dz+c$ the problem is to find a point $z$ such that $F(z)^\top(z'-z)\ge 0$.
+\paragraph{Linear variational inequalities} The first step in our reduction is to prove the hardness of an intermediate problem related to VI with linear operators defined on the hypercube, which we call \LINVI.
+Specifically, given an affine operator $F(z)=Dz+c$ we consider the problem of finding a point $z$ such that $F(z)^\top(z'-z)\ge 0$.
 We show that \LINVI is \PPAD-hard through a reduction from the problem of finding Nash equilibria in polymatrix games.
-This choice is instrumental in obtaining a hard problem on the hypercube and strong inapproximability results.
+This choice is instrumental in obtaining a hard problem on the hypercube and a stronger dependence on the parameters.

 Then, we connect our problem to find fixed points of gradient descent-ascent dynamics, and we reformulate it as solving a variational inequality (VI) problem.
 Unfortunately, gradient descent-ascent dynamics are related to VI with a specific operator $F$, constructed by stacking the gradients $\nabla_x f$ and $-\nabla_y f$, which correspond to the utilities of the two players.
 In game theory this is sometimes called ``pseudo-gradient'' and we indicate it with the symbol